Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Approach

-On $\mc{T}$, the path $\mc{N}_{t}$ is generated by the constant vector field $V\mapsto \lambda V_\beta$ given by \eqref{eq:tangent_gaussian_path}.
-The related vector field on $\mc{W}$, which generates the path \eqref{eq:nu_cond_lifted_gauss}, is given by \eqref{eq:condvectorfield-model}.
+The path $\mc{N}_{t}$ is generated on the tangent space $\mc{T}_{0}$ by the constant vector field $V\mapsto \lambda V_\beta$ given by \eqref{eq:tangent_gaussian_path}.
+The related vector field on $\mc{W}_{c}$, which generates the path \eqref{eq:nu_cond_lifted_gauss}, is given by \eqref{eq:condvectorfield-model}.
 Comparing the shape of this field to \eqref{eq:AF-general} makes clear that assignment flows are natural candidate dynamics for matching conditional paths of the described form.
 The Riemannian conditional flow matching objective \eqref{eq:L-RCFM} consequently reads

-We point out that this criterion is `simulation free', i.e.~no integration of the assignment flow is required for loss evaluation, which makes training efficient.
+We point out that this criterion is `simulation free', i.e.~\textit{no integration} of the assignment flow is required for loss evaluation, which makes training computationally efficient.

 Our approach \eqref{eq:af_flow_matching} constitutes a novel instance of the flow-matching approach to generative modeling, introduced by \cite{Lipman:2023aa} and recently extended to Riemannian manifolds by \cite{Chen:2023}.
 This instance uses the assignment manifold \eqref{eq:def-mcW} and the corresponding Riemannian flow \eqref{eq:AF-general}, along with the meta-simplex embedding \eqref{eq:def-T-embedding}, to devise a generative model whose underlying information geometry tailors the model to the representation and learning of \textit{discrete joint} probability distributions.